 The Company will need to raise additional capital in the future.
 The sale of additional equity, including warrants or debt securities, if convertible into equity will result in dilution to the Company's existing shareholders.
 Also, any debt financing, if available, may require the Company to pledge its assets as collateral or involve restrictive covenants, such as limitations on the Company's ability to incur additional indebtedness, limitations on its ability to acquire or license intellectual property rights and other operating restrictions that could negatively impact the Company's ability to conduct its business.
 As a result, the Company's net income per share could decrease in future periods and the market price of the Common Shares could decline.
-The perceived risk of dilution may negatively impact the price of the Common Shares and may cause its shareholders to sell their Common Shares, which would contribute to a decline in the price of the Common Shares.
+The perceived risk of dilution may negatively impact the price of the Common Shares.
 Moreover, the perceived risk of dilution and the resulting downward pressure on the Company's Common Share price could encourage investors to engage in short sales of its Common Shares, which could further contribute to progressive price declines in the Common Shares.